Pocket God: Facebook version

-Comics
+Comic series

 Releases

 Pocket God was released for iOS devices on January 9, 2009.
 According to the official Pocket God blog, Bolt Creative have "about ten ideas for standalone Pocket God games".
 They also noted that even if sequels are developed, Pocket God will still receive updates, but at a slower rate.

 A digital comic-book tie-in is currently being published; the first issue was released on August 3, 2010, through iVerse and Ape Entertainment.

 Pocket God is slowly being released on non-Apple platforms.
 A version was released for Verizon Wireless cellphones on September 1, 2010.
 An Android port (published by ngmoco) was released on December 1, 2010.
 A Facebook port (co-developed by Frima studio) moved to closed Beta on the same day.

 Pocket God is also on Windows Phone.
 The creators stated that they would be releasing Pocket God: Journey to Uranus exclusively for the iPad, and that it would include minigames allowing the pygmies to travel to other planets, it was scheduled for release in Fall 2010, but was since delayed.
 According to the developers regularly updated blog, the app was released on December 16, 2010.
 JTU has since been updated in the episodic style of Pocket God, and now features four areas (Earth, space, Uranus, Mercury).
 In Episode 4: Quantum Entanglement, JTU was made compatible with all iOS devices.